 In order to be admitted to the courses, students require a sufficient degree of general cultural knowledge, with particular relation to the historical, social and institutional fields, together with the ability to work on written texts of various kinds (artistic, literary, historical, sociological, philosophical, etc.) and attitudes to logical-abstract reasoning, both mathematical and linguistic.

-- questions relating to general cultural knowledge of a supranational nature, on topics covered during the course of studies or present in contemporary public discourse complete this area of assessment.
+- questions relating to general knowledge of the supranational area, on topics addressed in the course of studies or present in contemporary public discourse, complete this evaluation area.

 Drawing and representation